We earn commissions from brands listed on this site, which influences how listings are presented.

 Simple interest may be easier to understand, but compound interest often yields higher returns.
 Most generally, simple interest is more beneficial when you are borrowing money, while compound interest is beneficial when you are lending money, though there may be a few exceptions.

 "If you are getting a loan, simple interest loans generally mean you will pay less interest over the life of the loan," Sterling says.
 "Simple interest loans are also good for borrowers who want a straightforward payment structure.
-On the flip side, a compound-interest loan could provide a better interest rate and save you less in the long run if you are able to pay it off quickly.
+On the flip side, a compound-interest loan could provide a better interest rate and save you less in the long run if you can pay it off quickly.
 If you are opening a deposit account, you'll generally earn more with compound interest."

 Written byEmily Sherman